m15a/bump.fnl/README.md

 ### Installation

 Copy [`./bump.fnl`](./bump.fnl) to your favorite path.
-To use it as a library, ensure that it is on Fennel search path, or add it to your `$FENNEL_PATH`.
+To use it as a library, make sure that it is on Fennel search path, or add it to environment variable `$FENNEL_PATH`.

 ## API documentation